MDB reform mandates

 Multilateral Development Banks

-African Development Bank (AfDB), Asian Development Bank (ADB), European Bank for Reconstruction and Development (EBRD), Inter-American Development Bank (IDB), Asian Infrastructure Investment Bank (AIIB), European Investment Bank (EIB)
+African Development Bank (AfDB), Asian Development Bank (ADB), Asian Infrastructure Investment Bank (AIIB), Council of Europe Development Bank, European Bank for Reconstruction and Development (EBRD), European Investment Bank (EIB), Inter-American Development Bank (IDB), New Development Bank (NDB - BRICS Bank), World Bank

 Milestones